junxit/us-congress-bills-114/metadata.md

 - 2016-09-26 — Mr. Hunter moved to suspend the rules and pass the bill, as amended.
 - 2016-09-26 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5894-5897)
 - 2016-09-26 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5894-5897)
+- 2016-09-27 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.